kubernetes-sigs/kwok/site/content/en/docs/user/resource-usage-configuration.md

 The resource usages defined in ResourceUsage and ClusterResourceUsage resources can be fetched from the metric service of `kwok` at port `10247` with path `/metrics/nodes/{nodeName}/metrics/resource`, where `{nodeName}` is the name of the fake node that the pod is scheduled to.
-The returned metrics look the same as the response of kubelet's `metrics/resource` endpoint.
+The returned metrics look the same as the response of kubelet's `/metrics/resource` endpoint.

 Please refer to [`kwok` Metric][Metric] about how to integrate `kwok` simulated metrics endpoints with metrics-server.

 ## Dependencies

-ResourceUsage or ClusterResourceUsage only takes effect when the [Metric] feature is also enabled and the [default Metric resource] that simulates kubelet's `metrics/resource` endpoint is applied.
+ResourceUsage or ClusterResourceUsage only takes effect when the [Metric] feature is also enabled and [the default Metric resource] that simulates kubelet's `/metrics/resource` endpoint is applied.

 [configuration]: {{< relref "/docs/user/configuration" >}}